diaspora/api-documentation/authentication.md

 Please note that, although a brief description about the authentication flow will follow, implementers should refer to the official OpenID specification documents when implementing the protocol or use a supported library.

-All data submitted via `POST` requests to OpenID endpoints should be `application/x-www-form-urlencoded`.

 ## OpenID endpoint discovery

 OpenID endpoints can be discovered using [OpenID Connect Discovery 1.0][discovery].
 In addition to all required endpoints, the response will also include available scopes and other information.